Outlook for Q2 2023

-Group stainless steel deliveries in the fourth quarter are expected to decrease by 0–10% compared to the third quarter.
+Group stainless steel deliveries in the second quarter are expected to remain stable compared to the first quarter.

-With current raw material prices, raw material-related inventory and metal derivative losses are expected to be realized in the fourth quarter.
+With current raw material prices, no significant raw material-related inventory and metal derivative impacts are expected to be realized in the second quarter.

-Adjusted EBITDA in the fourth quarter of 2022 is expected to be lower compared to the third quarter.
+Adjusted EBITDA in the second quarter of 2023 is expected to be at a similar or higher level compared to the first quarter

 Short-term risks and uncertainties

-The company is also exposed to risks related to volatile metal prices, especially nickel, which may impact Outokumpu’s result, among other financial risks.
-The uncertainties around possible new COVID-19 variants and cyber security risks remain as they could also impact Outokumpu’s business, cost competitiveness, and demand for stainless steel.
+The company is exposed to risks related to volatile metal prices, especially nickel and in the first quarter, also the molybdenum price.
+Volatile metal prices may impact Outokumpu’s result, among other financial risks.
+Also, the uncertainties related to the spread of COVID-19 and its variants, and cyber security risks remain and could impact Outokumpu’s business and operations